Post Traumatic Stress Disorder - Condition

 Work credits are calculated by your age and how long you have worked.
 If you have paid taxes into Social Security, you can earn work credits.
 You can earn up to four work credits for each year that you work.

 If you meet both the work and medical requirements outlined by the SSA for PTSD, you will be considered disabled and you may be able to start to earning PTSD disability benefits.

 Can You Get Disability for PTSD?

 You are able to have a successful disability claim for PTSD, but in order for you to get disability for PTSD it needs to be properly medically documented.
-In order for you to get disability for PTSD, you need to have as much medical documentation as possible.
+In order for you to get PTSD disability (i.e., disability for PTSD), you need to have as much medical documentation as possible.
 This is because the successful completion of this step is likely one of the most important signs your disability claim will be approved.

 In your application, the SSA will ask for your medical records, including hospital records and clinic notes from physicians, therapists, and counselors.

-When you are applying for disability with PTSD, you should ask your doctor to fill out a Residual Functional Capacity Evaluation on your behalf.
+When you are applying for PTSD disability, you should ask your doctor to fill out a Residual Functional Capacity Evaluation on your behalf.

 The RFC evaluation is a form that your doctor fills out that evaluates the maximum you can do despite your disability, such as PTSD.

 Your RFC evaluation is another example of medical documentation that helps show that you are unable to work full time because of your PTSD.
 When you have as much medical evidence as possible that shows you are unable to work because of PTSD, the more likely you are to get disability benefits for PTSD.
 To see how much you could get in PTSD disability, use our disability calculator to see how much you could be able to earn in PTSD disability benefits.